stridsmaskinerna/QA-Platform-Backend/README.md

     - Password: `devpassword`
 - Click `Save`

-After `Save`, the database can be found under `Serves`int the left board.
+After `Save`, the database can be found under `Serves`in the left board.

 ## Formatting